sandworm-hq/docs/contributing/README.md

 ## How to suggest a feature or enhancement

-If you find yourself wishing for a feature that doesn't exist in Sandworm, you are probably not alone!
+If you find yourself wishing for a feature that doesn't exist in Sandworm, you are probably not alone.
 Please [create a new discussion here](https://github.com/sandworm-hq/sandworm-js-monitor/discussions/categories/ideas) which describes the feature you would like to see, why you need it, and how it should work.

 ## Ground Rules